MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/proof-of-possession-tokens.md

 # Proof of Possession (PoP) tokens

 Bearer tokens are the norm in modern identity flows, however they are vulnerable to being stolen and used to access a protected resource.

 Proof of Possession (PoP) tokens mitigate this threat via 2 mechanisms:

-- they are bound to the user / machine that wants to access a protected resource, via a public / private key pair
+- They are bound to the user/machine that wants to access a protected resource, via a public/private key pair
-- they are bound to the protected resource itself, i.e. a token that is used to access `GET https://contoso.com/transactions` cannot be used to access `GET https://contoso.com/tranfer/100`
+- They are bound to the protected resource itself, i.e. a token that is used to access `GET https://contoso.com/transactions` cannot be used to access `GET https://contoso.com/tranfer/100`

 For more details, see [RFC 7800](https://tools.ietf.org/html/rfc7800)